wizebin/mysql-events/README.md

 You can find the list of the available options [here](https://github.com/nevill/zongji#zongji-class).

 # Watcher Setup
 Its basically a dot '.' seperated string.
-It can have the following combinations
+It can have the following combinations.

-- _database_: watches the whole database for changes (insert/update/delete).
+- *schema*: watches the whole database for changes (insert/update/delete).
 Which table and row are affected can be inspected from the oldRow & newRow
+  - If '*', it will watch changes for any database schema.
-- _database.table_: watches the whole table for changes.
+- *schema.table*: watches the whole table for changes.
 Which rows are affected can be inspected from the oldRow & newRow
+  - If '*' or '', will watch for any change in schema(s) tables.
-- _database.table.column_: watches for changes in the column.
+- *schema.table.column*: watches for changes in the column.
 Which database, table & other changed columns can be inspected from the oldRow & newRow
+  - If '*' or '', will watch for any change in schema(s) tables(s) columns.

 ### LICENSE
 [BSD-3-Clause](https://github.com/rodrigogs/mysql-events/blob/master/LICENSE) © Rodrigo Gomes da Silva